pryv/dev-site/source/customer-resources/core-migration.md

 ## Update core server IP address on Register

-SSH to the reg-master machine and edit **manually** (don't use the admin pane) the following parameters:
+SSH to the reg-master machine and edit **manually** (don't use the admin panel) the following parameters:

 in `${PRYV_CONF_ROOT}/config-leader/conf/platform.yml`: